 Flowmeters measure the volume of water going through the groups - the water used for brewing the espresso.
 It does this by recording the revolutions of the impellor inside the flowmeter chamber.
-These revolutions are sent back to the PCB and interperated as water volume.
-The most common flowmeter found in espresso coffee machines are Gicar Flow meters - made in just outside Milan in Merate – Italy since 1963.
+These revolutions are sent back to the PCB and interpreted as water volume.
+The most common flowmeter found in espresso coffee machines are Gicar Flow meters - made just outside Milan in Merate – Italy since 1963.

 The most common flowmeter is the metal 3-prong flow meter which is ungrounded.
 The connectors are connected back to the PCB by a block connector.
 Some brands like Fracino Rancilio & Marzocco have the ground prong wired back to the flow meter body to ground it.

 Hassle Free Returns